kyma-project/istio/docs/user/troubleshooting/03-80-cannot-connect-to-hana-db.md

 You're unable to connect an application to a SAP HANA Database instance.

-## Troubleshooting
+## Cause
 The Istio module's default configuration does not restrict outbound traffic.
-This means that the application should have no issues connecting to the SAP HANA Database instance.
+This means that the application should have no issues connecting to a SAP HANA Database instance.
+If you are experiencing issues, they may be related to the SAP HANA Database instance or your cluster configuration.
+To identify the source of the problem, follow the troubleshooting steps.

-To determine the cause of the connection issue, you must follow the troubleshooting steps.
+## Remedy

 ### Connect to the SAP HANA Database Instance from Outside of the Cluster
 1. Download SAP HANA Client for your operating system from the [SAP Development Tools](https://tools.hana.ondemand.com/#hanatools).